TheSmallBoat/Technical_Survey/pdf/README.md

  Pinocchio generalizes to zero-knowledge proofs at a negligible cost over the base protocol.

 11. Succinct Non-Interactive Zero Knowledge for a von Neumann Architecture (2013-879.pdf)

+12. On the Size of Pairing-based Non-interactive Arguments (2016-260.pdf)